-Every spring and summer will find me at u-pick farms, farmer’s markets, and even my own garden stocking up on produce to dehydrate and vacuum seal.
-I’ve been doing this for years because it saves loads of money, the food is locally grown and picked in season, which also reduces my carbon footprint.
+Every spring and summer, I find myself at U-pick farms, farmer’s markets, and even my own garden, stocking up on produce to dehydrate and vacuum seal.
+I’ve been doing this for years because it saves loads of money; the food is locally grown and picked in season, reducing my carbon footprint.

-While dehydrating food itself extends the shelf life of food significantly, vacuum sealing dehydrated food will keep its nutrition and flavor for 30 years or longer.
+While dehydrating food itself significantly extends its shelf life, vacuum-sealing dehydrated food will keep its nutrition and flavor for 30 years or longer.
 It will ultimately depend on the type of food, how it is stored, and how much moisture is in your product.

-Food dehydrators and vacuum sealers are already a valuable tool in the prepper’s arsenal.
+Food dehydrators and vacuum sealers are already valuable tools in the prepper’s arsenal.
 Combining the two to achieve better results makes a lot of sense.
 You can even create and store dehydrated meals for hiking, bugging out, or other emergencies.

 6 Reasons to Vacuum Seal Your Dried Foods

 It sounds like a lot of extra work for a small gain.
-After all, drying and dehydrating extends the life of food a lot without any additional help.
-But there are many benefits to vacuum sealing dehydrated food even if you don’t let it sit for decades on end.
+After all, drying and dehydrating greatly extends the life of food without any additional help.
+But there are many benefits to vacuum sealing dehydrated food, even if you don’t let it sit for decades on end.

+- Better flavor for longer.
 The food’s flavor is also locked in.
-Dehydrated food keeps flavors in check as all you lose is the water.
-Vacuum sealing doesn’t let that flavor out after the fact, and foods never taste stale.
+Dehydrated food keeps flavors in check because all you lose is water.
+Vacuum sealing doesn’t let that flavor out afterward, and foods never taste stale.

-Keeping your dehydrated food flavorful and nutritious aren’t the only benefits to vacuum sealing.
+Keeping your dehydrated food flavorful and nutritious aren’t the only benefits of vacuum sealing.
 Vacuum sealing food also prevents moisture and air from getting in.
-If you’re ever caught in a situation where your basement floods or your bugout bag is dunked in the river, food that’s properly sealed will survive.
+If you’re ever caught in a situation where your basement floods or your bugout bag is dunked in the river, properly sealed food will survive.